-The cost of this trip for each volunteer is a tax deductible donation of approximately $800.00 to Global First Responder.
+The cost of this trip for each volunteer is a tax deductible donation of $550.00 to Global First Responder.
 We will post the final cost for this trip as soon as possible.
 Volunteers are also responsible for purchasing their international airfare.
 Volunteers should not purchase airfare before being notified by their team leader that the trip and dates are confirmed.

 About the Trip: Join Global First Responder as we travel to Iquitos, Peru – our starting point for the Amazon – as we travel by boat to provide medical and dental care and health education for small communities along beautiful waterways.
 The hospitality you receive from your patients will amaze you as they welcome your skills and expertise to care for themselves and their children.
 Our partner organization works in the communities you will care for all year.
 The communities will know you are coming and will be waiting for the care you provide.
 You will have the opportunity to dedicate a new community center to one of the communities where you will work and to share the joy of evening volleyball and football (soccer) games (with some friendly wagering going for a good cause!), playing with the kids, and short hikes to see the community, medicinal gardens, and make some house calls.